langguard/langguard-python/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PyPI Version](https://img.shields.io/pypi/v/langguard)](https://pypi.org/project/langguard/)

-**LangGuard** is a Python library that acts as a security layer for LLM (Large Language Model) agent pipelines.
-It screens and validates language inputs before they reach your AI agents, helping prevent prompt injection, jailbreaking attempts, and ensuring compliance with your security specifications.
+LLM Agent as a library that acts as a security layer for LLM agent pipelines.
+The primary goal is to serve a circuit breaker for data entering pipelines.

 ## Features

-- **🤖🛡️ GuardAgent**: Agent that serves as a circuit-breaker against prompt injection, jailbreaking, and data lifting attacks.
+- **GuardAgent**: Agent that contains default specification on what to mark safe.
+Specification may be overridden.
+By default, it will attempt to flag all data that contains instructions that LLM AI agents may consider instructions.
+The GuardAgent is intended to be placed in the data stream before any intended instructions exist.
+The GuardAgent is optimized for light-weight, affordable models to balance its effectiveness as a security control with cost. **v0.7** currently achieves 90% block rate on a hackaprompt sample using gpt-5-nano

+## Limitations

+Currently only supports OpenAI as an LLM provider.
+Adapters for other providers wanted!
+Please contribute. **Note:** The provider needs to offer structured outputs to work with the GuardAgent properly

 ## Installation